Greesan/kgGraphwithSearch/README.md

 - You.com News API: Breaking news on your research topics
 - **One-click:** Open recommendations directly in relevant tab groups

-### ⏱️ Temporal Tracking
+### ⏱️ Current Session Tracking
-- Track knowledge graph growth over time
+- Track knowledge graph growth in current session
-- See how your research focus evolves (e.g., "React" → "Next.js")
+- See entity discovery as you research
-- Alerts for breaking news on entities in your graph
+- Alerts for breaking news on entities in your active tabs
+- **Future:** Historical archive with Neo4j (past 5 days, advanced temporal queries)

 ---